• Skip to primary navigation

 This is quite a simple recipe, which is what we love about it, so there isn't much to adapt.
 However, you can change the bread and seasoning you use, so you can make it a different way each time.

-Bread - We used sourdough to make these croutons as it goes stale pretty quickly so it's usually the bread we are left with leftovers, but there are so many options when it comes to what bread to use.
 You could use leftovers from our Easy White Bread recipe or you could use a wholemeal loaf.
 Did you also know that you can make croutons from leftover bagels?
 Yes, bagel croutons are a thing!
 Why not make our Easy Bagel Recipe and save some to make these.

 Seasoning - You could just use oil and salt and pepper on these sourdough croutons and keep them simple, but a little extra flavour goes a long way.
 We added oregano, but dried basil and thyme work well too.
-A little parmesan sprinkled on a few minutes before the end of cooking time adds some lovely cheesiness.
-You could use a mature cheddar too, but it needs to be finely grated.

 You could give these homemade croutons a smokey and spicy flavour by adding a pinch of chilli powder and paprika.
 Adapt the flavour depending on how you are going to serve them.
 Garlic infused olive oil adds a nice flavour too.

-What to serve with sourdough croutons
+What to Serve with Sourdough Croutons

 I would happily eat these straight off the baking tray - they are THAT good.
 However, if you want to serve them with something, then soups and salads are the way to go.